 Business Innovation & Investment

 – 7,260 places (6.1% of the skilled stream)

 The eligibility assessment for business visas varies based on the stream and the type of visa.
-In a general sense, in order to meet the minimum requirements, businessmen or businesswomen need only to be able to show a business portfolio proving they have had ownership interest in an established business or businesses that have been able to turn over the equivalent of AUD $500,000 consistently in the past two years and also possess AUD $800,000 in assets.
+In a general sense, in order to meet the minimum requirements, businessperson need to be able to show a business portfolio proving they have had ownership interest in an established business with certain financial turnover.